michauhl/RBPBench/README.md

 **Fig. 2**: Upset plot showing RBP motif combinations (plus set sizes) found in the genomic input regions.

 For more details on how to read the plot, see the produced HTML report.
 In this example we use a GTF file downloaded from [Ensembl](http://www.ensembl.org/info/data/ftp/index.html), but you can also provide a GTF file from  e.g. [GENCODE](https://www.gencodegenes.org/human/).
 There are several parameters to define the sizes of combinations to include in the upset plot (`--upset-plot-min-degree`, `--upset-plot-max-degree`, `--upset-plot-min-subset-size`).
-By default, the most prominent transcripts are used for annotation.
+By default, the most prominent transcripts are used for annotation (one transcript selected for each gene in the GTF file).
 Alternatively, a list of transcripts can be provided via `--tr-list`.
 Which region annotations are to be considered can be further defined via `--tr-types`, and the minimum region annotation overlap can be set via `--gtf-feat-min-overlap`.

 In addition to the upset plot, a plot containing the genomic regions annotations for each single RBP is generated: